-- in-depth bridge inspection utilizing special bridge rigging
+- In-depth bridge inspection utilizing special bridge rigging

-- rehabilitation of truss spans, including an Exodermic Bridge Deck System and metal grid sidewalk replacement
+- Rehabilitation of truss spans, including an Exodermic Bridge Deck System and metal grid sidewalk replacement

-- stringer, floor beam and truss repairs and strengthening
+- Stringer, floor beam and truss repairs and strengthening

-- complete replacement of through girder spans with a 2-span continuous steel through girder superstructure; seismic analysis and retrofit based on a site specific seismic assessment
+- Complete replacement of through girder spans with a 2-span continuous steel through girder superstructure; seismic analysis and retrofit based on a site specific seismic assessment

-- temporary bridges for pedestrian use during construction
+- Temporary bridges for pedestrian use during construction

-- temporary post tensioning was used to allow for a complete replacement of the bottom chords
+- Temporary post tensioning was used to allow for a complete replacement of the bottom chords